Thomas J. Sargent

-Thomas John Sargent (born July 19, 1943) is an American economist and the W.R.
-Berkley Professor of Economics and Business at New York University.
+Thomas John Sargent (born July 19, 1943) is an American economist and a Rowan Distinguished Professor of Finance at the Wharton School of the University of Pennsylvania.
 He specializes in the fields of macroeconomics, monetary economics, and time series econometrics.
-As of 2024, he ranks as the 38th most cited economist in the world.
 He was awarded the Nobel Memorial Prize in Economics in 2011 together with Christopher A. Sims for their "empirical research on cause and effect in the macroeconomy".

+Sargent previously held a joint appointment at New York University, where he joined the university in 2002 as the first W. R. Berkley Professor of Economics and Business.
+He has also held teaching positions at the University of Pennsylvania (1970–71), University of Minnesota (1971–87), University of Chicago (1991–98), and Stanford University (1998–2002), as well as a visiting position at Princeton University.

 Education

 Sargent graduated from Monrovia High School.
 He earned his B.A. from the University of California, Berkeley in 1964, being the University Medalist as Most Distinguished Scholar in Class of 1964, and his PhD from Harvard in 1968, under supervision of John R. Meyer.
 Sargent's classmates at Harvard included Christopher A. Sims.
 After serving in the U.S. Army as a first lieutenant and captain, he moved on to teaching.
 He held teaching positions at the University of Pennsylvania (1970–71), University of Minnesota (1971–87), University of Chicago (1991–98), Stanford University (1998–2002) and Princeton University (2009), and is currently a professor of economics at New York University (since 2002).
 He previously held the position of President of the American Economic Association and the Econometric Society where he has been a fellow since 1976.
 In 1983, Sargent was elected to the National Academy of Sciences and also the American Academy of Arts and Sciences.
 He has been a senior fellow of the Hoover Institution at Stanford University since the year 1987.